gbasler/squid/site/src/main/tut/tutorial/3-matching.md

-## Note on Legacy Nominal Context System
+## Note on the Legacy Nominal Context System

 Squid will let you match binding without _extracting_ a first-class `Variable` value, as in the following: